 And so, kind of pressing into him as we kind of deal with these pains that we have as well.
 So, this waiting is not passive.
 So, as we're waiting, sometimes we think of waiting as being passive here, but it's actually a waiting and expectation.

-So based on God's character, on who he is, what he's done, it's hopeful even in the midst of suffering.
-And so here kind of, you know, it's a hopeful kind of a waiting here.
+So based on God's character, who he is, and what he's done, it's hopeful even in the midst of suffering.
+And so here, kind of, you know, it's a hopeful kind of waiting here.
 And so rather than displaying passive resignation or belly gazing, when we lament, we're exhibiting faith in God's character and it's his previous action.

 So, this is leads to a hopeful willingness to surrender ourselves and our circumstances to him.
 And so this is sort of where, you know, recognizing what God has done in the past as we press in, as we're waiting here.
 So we live an active expectation, not cynicism.